TIU11/rails-application-template/README.md

 # Overview

-Bootstraps a Rails project, with customizations beyond a default `rails new myApp`.
+Bootstraps a Rails project, with customizations beyond a default `rails new my-app`.

 # Prerequisites